kabirnayeem99/arabic_verb_conjugator/readme.md

 # Seegah Pro

-As I started learning seegah, I though it would be great to develop an app to help memorize and practice seegah for the student.
-Currently, it only contains 1,500 verbs of Quran, maybe enough for a beginner, but as I set through my journey, slowly I will add more words.
-The DB, and the code for scraping the data, and algorithms for manual translations and data normalization are included in the repo, feel free to use them without any permission.
+When I began learning "seegah," I thought it would be nice to develop an app to help students memorize and practice seegah more easily.
+Currently, the app contains 1,500 verbs from the Quran, which may be sufficient for beginners.
+However, as I continue on this journey, I will gradually add more words.

+The database, code for data scraping, algorithms for manual translations, and data normalization are all included in the repository.
+Feel free to use them without any need for permission.

-But! keep this banda in your prayer.
+But!
+Please remember this servant in your prayers.

 ## Gratitude and Appreciation